IDLM: Inverse-distilled Diffusion Language Models: Inverse-distilled Diffusion Language Models

 \subsection{Theoretical extension of Inverse Distillation}

-\ecoparagraph{Teacher as an optimizer.} Following standard diffusion distillation paradigms, we assume access to a pretrained \textbf{teacher} model defined by

-The teacher is trained on samples from the target data distribution $p^*(x_0)$ and, at optimality, is capable of producing high-quality samples.
-Nevertheless, despite its strong generative performance, the teacher model typically suffers from slow inference.
-This limitation arises from the iterative nature of the reverse diffusion sampling procedure (see equation~\eqref{eq:backward diffusion}), which requires multiple sequential denoising steps to produce a single sample.

 \ecoparagraph{Inverse distillation for DLMs.} To address the issue of slow inference, we extend the Inverse Distillation framework, originally developed for continuous diffusion models, to the domain of Diffusion Language Models.
-Specifically, we consider a \textbf{student} model defined by a generator ${G_{\theta}\colon \ZC \to \VC}$, parameterized by parameters $\theta$, which transforms latent variables from a latent space $\ZC$ to a discrete output space $\VC$.
-The latent space $\ZC$ is equipped with a tractable prior distribution $p_{\ZC}$, inducing a distribution $p_{\theta}$ over $\VC$ via the mapping $G_{\theta}$.
-Then, following the logic of the continuous case, we propose to consider the following objective for the discrete diffusion: \begin{Box1}{IDLM loss, $\LC_{\text{IDLM}}(\theta) \vcentcolon=$} \end{Box1} where the second term includes training of \textbf{fake} model $\widehat{f}$ using the same loss as the teacher model, but with data $p_{\theta}(x_0)$ produced by the generator $G_{\theta}$.
+Then, following the logic of the continuous case, described in (\wasyparagraph\ref{sec:inverse distillation}), we propose to consider the following objective for the discrete diffusion:

 \ecoparagraph{Theoretical validity of the training objective.} However, simply formulating this objective in a manner analogous to the distillation loss used in continuous diffusion models does not guarantee the validity of its solutions.
-While the loss function admits a trivial minimizer $\theta^*$ satisfying $p_{\theta^*} = p^*$, the absence of a uniqueness guarantee implies that the optimization procedure may converge to suboptimal solutions.
-Consequently, it is essential to establish that the \underline{minimizer recovers the true data distribution, i.e., ${p_{\theta^*} = p^*}$}.
+The absence of a uniqueness guarantee implies that the optimization procedure may converge to suboptimal solutions.
 To address this, we present the following theorem.

 \begin{theorem}[Unique solution] For the SEDD~\eqref{eq:sedd loss}, MDLM~\eqref{eq:mdlm loss}, and Duo~\eqref{eq:duo loss} (in the limit as $\tau \to 0^{+}$) objectives the IDLM loss defined in equation~\eqref{eq:inverse discrete diffusion distillation} satisfies